zakariyya726/Ethereum---biginnerguide---africa/README.md

-✅ 1.
-README.md for Your Repository

-This file will appear on your GitHub homepage and explain what your project is about.

-📄 Here's your suggested README:

-# Ethereum Beginners Guide (English & Hausa)
+Ethereum Beginners Guide (English & Hausa)

 Welcome to the **Ethereum Beginners Guide for Africa**, a simple, bilingual open-source resource designed to help new users understand the Ethereum blockchain in **English** and **Hausa**.